 That’s well and good, but a demonstration is not evidence of malfeasance.
 I can show you how to rob a bank but that doesn’t mean the bank was actually robbed.

 The packet capture demonstration was the only real cybersecurity demonstration that happened.
 The only other mentionable demonstration came from an algorithm expert who explained how a voter scam would work by reprogramming the algorithms in a voting machine, but again, a demonstration is not evidence of malfeasance.

 From a forensics perspective as a professional in cybersecurity, I saw zero evidence that would hold up in court.

-rst expert on the second morning was Patrick Colbeck, a former Michigan State Senator and a self-proclaimed certified Microsoft Small Business Specialist.
+The first expert on the second morning was Patrick Colbeck, a former Michigan State Senator and a self-proclaimed certified Microsoft Small Business Specialist.
 That is a fine certification but I.T. is not cybersecurity or forensics, and to his credit, he said he wasn’t an expert in those fields.
 That then begged the question of why he was presenting at a Cyber Symposium.

 Next was the main event of the day that was billed as “a live dissection” of actual evidence.
 After numerous technical difficulties Ron Watkins, the owner of 4Chan/8Kun and is believed to be “Q” of QAnon fame, said via video conference he had two forensic images “allegedly” taken from a Dominion server.
 These images are before and after a software update that “prove” the server was manipulated to change votes.
 Watkins repeated the word “allegedly” multiple times and then said he was “told” that the first forensic image was from 2019.
 They also stated these were found publicly and would be giving out the link to download them which never materialized.